-Under voltage lockout is internally set at 4.5 V, but can be increased using two resistors on the enable pin.
-The output voltage startup ramp is controlled by the internal slow-start time.
+Undervoltage lockout is internally set at 4.5 V, but can be increased using the accurate enable pin threshold.
+The output voltage start-up ramp is controlled by the internal slow-start time.

-The adjustable switching frequency range allows efficiency and external component size to be optimized.
+Adjustable switching frequency range efficiency and external component size to be optimized.
 Frequency foldback and thermal shutdown protects the part during an overload condition.